“The chance of someone reading your writing is 1 in 7,162,048,512” -Scott Dikkers

 I changed my mind, I don’t want you to publish my story.

 If you’ve changed your mind for any reason, contact me.
 If I haven’t published it yet I will be happy to pull you from the queue.
 If I have published it, feel free to ask.
-But unless you have a really good reason I might say no. Keep in mind that a 15-minute video probably took me 6-8 hours to create.
+But unless you have a good reason I might say no. Keep in mind that a 15-minute video probably took me 6-8 hours to create.
 The same stipulation can be said about altering your story.
 If you get in contact me before I record it, no worries.
-After the fact is a bit more tricky.
+After the fact is a bit more tricky, but you can always try.

 Can I sell the audiobook you made for me?

 This isn’t to say you can’t repost the video.
 I actually encourage you to do so!
-But I ask that you never charge people to view it.
-I prefer if you embed the youtube video, as that gets me revenue, but you are welcome to upload it to other platforms too.
+But I require that you never charge people to view or listen to it without my permission.
+I prefer if you embed the youtube video, as that helps me grow my channel, but you are welcome to upload it to other platforms too.

 Thank you so much for considering me.
 Without your support, Tall Tale TV would be nothing!